pk2codes/HTB_Writeups/CozyHosting.md

 ## Lessons learned

 * There is never enough web enumeration
-* sudo -l is mostly an easy win
+* exposed sudo execution rights on binaries are mostly an easy win